Loafjet/Loafjet/README.md

 |-- |-- |
 | <img width="245" alt="Screenshot 2021-01-27 at 2 04 10 AM" src="https://user-images.githubusercontent.com/56252259/113347792-4be80e80-9353-11eb-9715-bd0c77da3f85.png">|<img width="245" alt="Screenshot 2021-01-27 at 2 04 10 AM" src="https://user-images.githubusercontent.com/56252259/113347784-4985b480-9353-11eb-944c-92a71905239c.png"> |

-* The above shown are some possible ways, How you can customise?, do try making your own and send it to us [here 📲](gokulnair.2001@gmail.com)
+* The above shown are some possible ways, How you can customise?, do try making your own and post it in the [issue](https://github.com/Loafjet/Loafjet/issues) section and get featured⚡️.
 * What are you waiting for, write `pod Loafjet` and `pod install` it .
 * Done?, Now enjoy using Loafjet🚀.